Graphs is a tool for viewing statistics on sales and impressions of your products.

 - warehouse type: statistics on product sales from Ozon warehouses, seller’s warehouses, and delivery from abroad.

-- Quick access to key metrics on the main page: data is displayed over 14 days.
+- Quick access to key metrics on the main page: data is displayed for 14 days.
 For a specific day, you can view the total number of orders and how many of them have been delivered.
 The total number of orders includes those that have not yet been delivered.
 The metrics are displayed in the form of data for the day of order shipment.

 Premium subscription graph settings

-Metrics: additional metrics, such as the number of canceled and returned products, product page visitors, and conversions.
+- Metrics: additional metrics, such as the number of canceled and returned products, product page visitors, and conversions.

 How to create a set of metrics

-Metric selections: detailed information about products.
+- Metric selections: detailed information about products.
 For example, the need for promotion or stages of highest customer loss.

-Metric comparison: compare 2 metrics for products.
+- Metric comparison: compare 2 metrics for products.

 How to compare metrics

-Recommendations: we select recommendations to increase sales.
+- Recommendations: recommendations to increase sales.

 How we select recommendations

-Comparison with competitors: we compare the metrics of your product with those of your competitors’ products.
+- Comparison with competitors: we compare the metrics of your product with those of your competitors’ products.

 Learn more about the metrics we compare